Donearm/cocktails/COCKTAILS.md

 Highball Glass

 _Shake first all ingredients with half the rum.
 Then add the rest of the rum and shake again.
-Strain.
-Top with Seltz Water._
+Strain_

 + 3 parts Rum
 + 1 part Lemon Juice
 + 1 Egg Albumen
 + 1 teaspoon Sugar Syrup
++ Top with Seltz Water

 None